dltj/akubra-dell-dx/README.md

       <constructor-arg value="/path/to/config.properties" />
     </bean>

 Do the same for the datastream object store, using the class FedoraDatastreamBlobStore instead of FedoraObjectBlobStore and the name caringoDatastreamStore.
 You might also change the store name, but we haven't noticed that it makes a difference if you do not.
 In most cases you can use the same properties file for both.

 Delete the old fsWhatever bean definitions or comment them out.

 ## Properties file

 In the previous step you configured the BlobStores to point to a properties file.
 This can live anywhere on your filesystem.
 The same directory as akubra-llstore.xml is a fine choice.
 This is a standard Java properties file with keys explained below (in logically related groups).
 There is an example in the examples directory of the akubra-caringo source distribution.

 ### BlobStore configuration

 Currently this is only necessary for the FedoraBlobStore (and subclasses).

 * store.repository-name - the value will be used to set the x-fedora-meta-repository-name header on all stored objects.
 This allows for enumeration of objects in the Fedora repository by the DX Content Router Software.
 Ideally it should be unique in your DX Storage (i.e. if you use it for more than one instance of Fedora the values should be different for each), although there may be ways to finesse this if needed.

 ### Locator/Connection configuration

 Required except as noted.
 Needed to actually connect to your DX Storage.
-There are two aspects to this, configuring a "locator" that helps the plugin find and maintain storage nodes, and configuring how it then connects to storage to transact objects with the DX Storage.
+There are two aspects to this, configuring a "locator" that helps the plugin find and maintain storage nodes, and configuring how the plugin then connects to storage nodes to transact objects with the DX Storage.

 #### Locator configuration

-The locator enables the plugin to monitor traffic in order to discover new storage nodes and refrain from using any storage nodes that may be experiencing difficulty.
+The locator enables the plugin to monitor traffic in order to discover new storage nodes and refrain from using storage nodes that may be experiencing difficulty.
 Four different types are available as detailed below.

  * connection.locator_type - this must be one of the following: static, round_robin, scsp_proxy, or zeroconf.
 Each connector requires slightly different configuration:
    1. static - this uses a static list of IP addresses or hosts